EEOB-BioData/BCB546X-R/_episodes/04-data-subsetting.md

 > ## Discussion 2
 >
 >
-> 1. What the difference between these two commands?
-Why did only the second work?
+> 1. What is the difference between these two commands?
+Did you get the results you expected?
 >
 >
 >    ~~~